Grislow/KnowledgeBase/resources/glossary.md

 1. __Syntactic Analysis__: groups the tokens into [expressions](#expression).
 1. __Semantic Parsing__: determines the meaning of the expressions and passes it on to any programs that would make use of the parsed data.

-Parsers are often components of compilers and interpreters(Javascript, Java, HTML) but can also be stand-alone libraries(URI parsers, email parsers).
+Parsers are often components of compilers and interpreters(JavaScript, Java, HTML) but can also be stand-alone libraries(URI parsers, email parsers).

 Credit: https://www.techopedia.com/definition/3854/parser

+## Point-free Style
+A function that does not reference its arguments.
+Usually achieved by composing simple functions that only take one argument and return one value.

 ## Polyfill
 A [shim](#shim) specific to browsers.
 Used to introduce newer features to a browser that doesn't support them by combining features it does support.